-Condition/Concern: This information is in addition to the normal no audio diagnostics which includes checking for shorted speakers or speaker wires.
+This information is in addition to the normal no audio diagnostics which includes checking for shorted speakers or speaker wires.

-Recommendation/Instructions: For complaints of no audio from vehicle equipped with a non-class 2 amplifier, perform the following checks to determine if it is a radio or an amp issue.
+For complaints of no audio from vehicle equipped with a non-class 2 amplifier, perform the following checks to determine if it is a radio or an amp issue.
 Do these checks with vehicle running, radio on and amp plugged in.

 Check for audio at the Rear Seat Audio controls through the head phones.
 If there is, then the radio is producing audio.

-Check pin B3 (switched 12volts) for 12 volts.
+Check pin B3 (switched 12 volts) for 12 volts.
 This is a radio output that tells the amp to turn on.
 It should show 12 volts, if it does not, and then radio B3 pin output is not operating properly.
 This could be caused if the radio is not programmed correctly or a circuit concern.

 Check pin B6 (amp mute) for 0 volts to 5 volt.
-If the voltage is between 0 and 1 volt this tells the amp to unmute and play.
+If the voltage is between 0 and 1 volt this tells the amp to mute and play.
 If it shows between 3 and 5 volts this tells the amp to mute and stop playing.
 This could be caused if the radio is not programmed correctly or a circuit concern.